jatwaterhouse/jameswaterhouse.net/cv/james-waterhouse-cv.md

 ### August 2019 to Present
 In addition to the responsibility of my previous role, I have since taken on responsibility for leading the Business Intelligence function which includes all 3 of SB&G's analytics teams as well as the UK arm of TSG's research team.

-It's my responsibilty to lead a highly efficient, effective and well aligned business intelligence, research and data science function that help SB&G make the right decisions.
+It's my responsibility to lead a highly efficient, effective and well aligned business intelligence, research and data science function that help SB&G make the right decisions.

 In addition to data product responsibilities listed below, responsibilities include...
 * Ensuring analytical best practises and techniques are shared between teams
 * Overseeing the implementation of a development and training programme across the teams
 * Employing best practice from tech delivery in order to build highly efficient analytic teams
-* Build a regular comms programme for BI to ensure key stakeholders are kept informed of new insight and learnings
+* Build a regular comms. programme for BI to ensure key stakeholders are kept informed of new insight and learnings

 ## Head of Product (Data) - SB&G
 ### October 2018 to August 2019
 Responsible for leading the data product strategy within SB&G's Data Tribe, which includes the data warehousing squads, the data science squad and a squad responsible for carrying out compliance related projects (GDPR/Sarbanes Oxley).

 Responsibilities included...
-* Leading a team of product owners to to define our data product strategy and decide how we best meet business requirements
+* Leading a team of product owners to define our data product strategy and decide how we best meet business requirements
 * Coordinating early engagement and data discovery across SB&G
 * Managing a team of business analysts
 * Prioritising roadmap and BAU work